What Does It Mean to Understand People’s Feelings?

-Despite cultural differences, hands can illustrate thoughts (see table below).
+- Hands: Despite cultural differences, hands can illustrate thoughts (see details below).

-There is one final thought dealing with understanding another person, and that has to do with how we react while we are the listener.
+There is one final thought dealing with understanding another person, and that depends on how we react while we are the listener.

-When we are in a conversation with another person and the other person is talking, are we really listening?
+When we are in a conversation, and the other person is talking, are we really listening?
 Or are we reacting?

 So that we can really know what the other person is all about, we need to know what is going on for us as well.
-We need to know how we react to the thoughts and feelings that are being expressed.
+We need to realize how we react to the thoughts and feelings that they are expressing.

 To explain what I mean, think back to a time when you had a strong feeling about something that someone was telling you.
-How ere you reacting?
+How were you reacting?

 - Were you reacting to his or her feelings?

-- Or were you reacting to your own feelings about the subject?
+- Or were you reacting to your feelings about the subject?

-It's possible that we respond to things based on our own feelings.
-So if we truly want to understand, we have to put a great amount of effort into understanding by viewing the world from their perspective and observing their body language.
+It's very possible that we may respond to things based on our own feelings, but if we genuinely want to feel empathy with the other person, we have to put a considerable effort into viewing the world from their perspective.
+That's done by observing their body language.

-Psychologist Carl Rogers1 described the process of “active listening” whereby the listener reflects back what has been heard until there is a mutual agreement between the listener and the speaker.
+Psychologist Carl Rogers described the process of “active listening,” whereby the listener explains what they heard until there is a mutual agreement between the listener and the speaker.4

 If you are not sure you understood something, just ask.
 If you are not getting it, say so.

-He or she should be pleased that you are trying to understand better.
-If they really want to be understood then they should not be intimidated by your extra effort.
+They should be pleased that you are trying to comprehend their expressed thoughts.
+If they really want to be understood, then they should not be intimidated by the extra effort you're making.
 You will be creating the opportunity to communicate better and with the least amount of misunderstanding.

-We can make a worthy attempt at getting closer to the correct meaning of what is the other person is trying to tell us by keeping in mind how we are reacting to the situation.
+We can make a worthy attempt at getting closer to the correct meaning of what the other person is trying to tell us and how they feel by remembering these tricks:

 © 2009 Glenn Stok